720kb/ndm/README.md

 **ndm** formally _"Npm Desktop Manager"_ is the desktop GUI for npm.

-With **ndm** you can easily manage npm and npm packages directly straight from the couch, without any worries.
+With **ndm** you can easily manage npm and npm packages directly from the couch, without any worries.

 It is based on the [npm-cli](https://docs.npmjs.com/cli/npm) and developed over [Electron](https://github.com/electron/electron) with some touch of AngularJS and Sass.